g-leech/argmin-gravitas/_posts/2015-09-01-crave-new-world.markdown

 <br />

-The rest of this essay is an attempt to show you that all religious and philosophical responses to endemic suffering follow one of the above patterns.
+The rest of this essay suggests that all religious and philosophical responses follow one of the above.
 <br><br><br />

 <hr>